by Thomas Letan & Chris Pinnock

 • Providing a virtual machine environment compatible with other blockchain smart contract languages (such as Ethereum’s), thus providing a migration path for developers from other blockchains.

+This short article will show you how get started with a rollup on the Ghostnet test network.
+It will also work on mainnet.
+Please be careful - any Tezos wallet you manage on mainnet should be well-protected.
 We do not delve into the technical detail.
 For further reading, please refer to the Smart Rollup Developer Documentation.
 We assume the following prerequisites:

 • To run a smart rollup daemon, you will need to reserve at least 10,000ꜩ which will be frozen as a security deposit.
 Additionally, some funds should be reserved to pay the fees of the Layer 1 operations.